TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 1/Philippians 1.4.md

 ---

-always in every supplication of mine on behalf of you all making my supplication with joy,
+always in every request of mine on behalf of you all making my requests with joy,